As Senate vote looms, Kavanaugh foes in Maine turn up heat on Susan Collins

 “It appears to be a very thorough investigation,” Collins said late Thursday morning, indicating she would return later in the day to “personally read the interviews.”

-She did, spokeswoman Annie Clark said, but Collins has declined to say how that testimony will affect her decision.
+She did, spokeswoman Annie Clark said, and finished reading around 6:15 p.m., but Collins declined to say how that testimony will affect her decision.

 Follow the Bangor Daily News on Facebook for the latest Maine news.